-- How will you bring forward heart qualities, such as loving kindness, gratitude, compassion, forgiveness, taking joy in others, and equanimity. - A Intervening to ensure that the group's shared agreements are respected. - Keeping an eye on the time and balancing the suggested activities (e.g., watching the videos, discussions, and experiential exercises) with the group's need to process its own interactions.
-This is often referred to as maintaining a balance between a group's tasks and its process.
+- How will you bring forward heart qualities, such as loving kindness, gratitude, compassion, forgiveness, taking joy in others, and equanimity. - Modeling group norms and ensuring that the group's shared agreements are respected. - Supporting interactions between group members and encouraging collective responsibility in holding space for group processes. - Keeping an eye on the time and balancing the suggested activities (e.g., watching the videos, discussions, and experiential exercises) with the group's need to process its own interactions.
+This is often referred to as maintaining a balance between a group's tasks and its processes.